 - A Light or Lamp to illuminate your working area.

 - A Diamond Scribing tool to sign your work

 It goes without saying that when handling electrical equipment and glass you need to be careful.
 Please use these tips as a reminder:

 - Always wear protective gear: mask, goggles or glasses and a long sleeved top to protect bare arms from any glass debris

 - Engrave in a well ventilated area or use a dust extractor

 - Remove any items of jewellery or clothing that could potentially get caught up in the drill or drill leads.

 The Guild of Glass Engravers - Network for glass engravers the world over.
 A super guild with some amazing talent from beginners to advanced.

-Lesley Pyke's Glass Engraving Club - Facebook page for beginners to learn techniques, share their work, ask questions and meet others.
+Lesley Pyke's Glass Engraving - Facebook page for beginners to learn techniques, share their work, ask questions and meet others.
 Furthermore, Lesley has some great Youtube videos that are very helpful.

 If you have a blog, organisation or company you would like to see added here please email us.